Prag8855/aab/content/guides/freelance-visa.md

 - [ ] **[Find a place to live](/guides/find-a-flat-in-berlin)**
     It's really hard to find your first apartment.
 It's much harder for freelancers.
 Start looking as soon as you can.
 Your only options might be a [[WG]] or a furnished apartment.[^29]
     - [ ] You must be allowed to [register your address](/glossary/Anmeldung).
 Your landlord must give you a [tenancy confirmation](/glossary/Wohnungsgeberbestätigung).
 If you can't get a tenancy confirmation, you might not get a freelance visa.[^1]
     - [ ] Your rent must be affordable.
-In Berlin, your income must be more than your rent + your health insurance + €{{FREELANCE_VISA_MIN_INCOME|cur}} per month before taxes.[^53]
+In Berlin, your income must be more than your rent + your [health insurance](/glossary/Krankenversicherung) + €{{FREELANCE_VISA_MIN_INCOME|cur}} per month before taxes.[^53]
     - [ ] Your apartment must be big enough.
 You need 9 m^2^ per adult, and 6 m^2^ per child.[^80]
 - [ ] **[Get health insurance](/guides/german-health-insurance/for-freelancers#insurance-for-a-freelance-visa)**
     You need valid [health insurance](/glossary/Krankenversicherung).
-Many applications are rejected because of invalid health insurance.[^30] [Ask my health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose the correct health insurance.
+Many applications are rejected because of invalid health insurance.[^30] [Ask my insurance expert](/guides/german-health-insurance#insurance-brokers) to help you [choose the correct health insurance](/guides/german-health-insurance/for-freelancers#insurance-for-a-freelance-visa).
 Don't choose insurance yourself; it's a really bad idea.
 Many applications get rejected because people have the wrong health insurance.[^21]
 - [ ] **Prepare the [required documents ➞](#required-documents)**
     This takes a few weeks.
 Start as soon as you can.